Jorge0594/BatAlgorithm---Travelling-Salesman-Problem/README.md

 #### Main.py

-Contains a simple test to this algorithm.
+Contains a simple test of this algorithm.

 ## Usage